NVIDIA-Merlin/models/examples/quick_start/scripts/ranking/README.md

 # Ranking script
 The `ranking.py` is a template script that leverages the Merlin [models](https://github.com/NVIDIA-Merlin/models/) library (Tensorflow API) to build, train, evaluate ranking models.
 In the end you can either save the model for interence or persist model predictions to file.

-Merlin models provide building blocks on top of Tensorflow (Keras) that make it easy to build and train advanced neural ranking models.
+Merlin models library provides building blocks on top of Tensorflow (Keras) that make it easy to build and train advanced neural ranking models.
 There are blocks for representing input, configuring model outputs/heads, perform feature interactions, losses, metrics, negative sampling, among others.

 ## Ranking in multi-stage RecSys
 Large online services like social media, streaming, e-commerce, and news provide a very broad catalog of items and leverage recommender systems to help users find relevant items.
 Those companies typically deploy recommender systems pipelines with [multiple stages](https://medium.com/nvidia-merlin/recommender-systems-not-just-recommender-models-485c161c755e), in particular the retrieval and ranking.
 The retrieval stage selects a few hundreds or thousands of items from a large catalog.
 It can be a heuristic approach (like most recent items) or a scalable model like Matrix Factorization, [Two-Tower architecture](https://medium.com/nvidia-merlin/scale-faster-with-less-code-using-two-tower-with-merlin-c16f32aafa9f) or [YouTubeDNN](https://static.googleusercontent.com/media/research.google.com/pt-BR//pubs/archive/45530.pdf).
 Then, the ranking stage scores the relevance of the candidate items provided by the previous stage for a given user and context.